All Episodes

 And there was no reason.

-Do not do anything to make the media, you know, don't do anything on Monday going to make the media hate you on Tuesday.
+You know, don't do anything on Monday going to make the media hate you on Tuesday.

 And don't do anything Tuesday is going to make the media hate you on Wednesday.

-Same kind of people that she was dealing with in the Conservative Party in the UK as exist in in places here.
+Same kind of people that she was dealing with in the Conservative Party in the UK as exist in places here.

 She doesn't care.